slyphix/sudoku/README.md

     0 6 0 0 0 0 2 8 0
     0 0 0 4 1 9 0 0 5
     0 0 0 0 0 0 0 7 0

-This can be potentially useful if you wish to to convert to a different representation, e.g. if an external program requires the rows to be separated.

 ### Zero-delay Sudoku Verifier (zdsv)